On the Hilbert eigenvariety at exotic and CM classical weight 1 points: Introduction

-Let $\cC$ denote the $p$-adic eigencurve constructed by Kisin and Lai in \cite{K-L}, parameterizing the system of Hecke eigenvalues of overconvergent cuspidal Hilbert modular eigenforms over $F$ of tame level $\gn$, finite slope, and parallel weight.
-One can see $\cC$ as the closed subvariety of $\cE$ defined by the equation on the weight $v=0$.
-Indeed, if we let $\mathcal{W}_{v=0}$ be the rigid space over~$\Q_{p}$ representing the continuous morphisms $\Z_p^\times \rightarrow \G_{m}$, then the restriction of the weight map $w$ to $\cC \subset \cE$ gives rise to a locally finite flat surjective map $k:\cC \to \cW_{v=0}$.
-Note that, the eigencurve constructed by Kisin and Lai also includes (points corresponding to) Hilbert Eisenstein series but we will only focus on its cuspidal part.

-Let $f$ be a classical cuspidal Hilbert modular eigenform over $F$ of tame level $\gn$.
-A $p$-stabilization of $f$ with finite slope defines a point $x$ on $\cE$.
-A well-known result of Hida (\cite{Hid86} if $F=\Q$, \cite{Hida89} in general) asserts that $w$ is \'etale at $x$ if $f$ is $p$-ordinary and all of its weights have the same parity and are at least $2$.
-The classicality criterion of overconvergent forms of Bijakowski, Pilloni and Stroh implies that $w$ is \'etale at $x$ if $f$ is $p$-regular and satisfies a small slope condition; see \cite{Bijakowski} and \cite[Thm.~1.1]{PS12}.
+Let $f$ be a classical cuspidal Hilbert modular eigenform over $F$ of tame level $\gn$ having weights of same parity.
+A $p$-stabilization of $f$ with finite slope (when it exists) defines a point $x$ on $\cE$.
+A well-known result of Hida (\cite{Hid86} if $F=\Q$, \cite{Hida89} in general) asserts that $w$ is \'etale at {$p$-ordinary eigenforms of cohomological weights (i.e. all of its weights have the same parity and are at least $2$)}.
+The classicality criterion of Bijakowski and Pilloni-Stroh for overconvergent forms implies that $w$ is \'etale at $x$ if $f$ is $p$-regular and has a non-critical slope (see \cite{Bijakowski} and \cite[Thm.~1.1]{PS12}).
 However, their results do not apply in the parallel weight $1$ case.

-From now on, we assume that $f$ is a cuspidal Hilbert modular eigenform over $F$ of parallel weight $1$, tame level~$\mathfrak{n}$ and nebentypus $\chi_f$, and let $x$ be the point of $\cE$ corresponding to a $p$-stabilization of $f$ with finite slope.
-As $f$ has parallel weight, the point $x$ also lies on $\cC$.
-Our aim is to study the geometry of $\cE$ and $\cC$ at $x$.
+From now on, we assume that $f$ is a classical cuspidal Hilbert modular eigenform over $F$ of parallel weight $1$, tame level~$\mathfrak{n}$ and nebentypus $\chi_f$, and let $x$ be the point of $\cE$ corresponding to a $p$-stabilization of $f$ with finite slope.
+Our aim is to study the geometry of $\cE$ at $x$.

-When $f$ is a newform of tame level $\gn$, we are also interested in the geometry of the full $p$-adic eigenvariety $\cE^{\full}$ at the point $x^\full$ corresponding to a $p$-stabilization of $f$ with finite slope.
-Recall that $\cE^{\full}$ parameterizes overconvergent cuspidal Hilbert modular eigenforms over $F$ of tame level~$\gn$ and that it is constructed using the Hecke operators $T_\ell$ for $\ell \nmid \gn p$ and $U_\ell$ for $\ell \mid \gn p$.
-There is a locally finite surjective morphism $\cE^{\full}\rightarrow \cE$.
-Our interest in the geometry of $\cE^{\full}$ at $x^\full$ arises from the question of determining whether there is a unique, up to Galois conjugacy, $p$-adic nearly ordinary Hida family specializing to a given $p$-stabilization of $f$.
-This question is connected to $\cE^{\full}$ by the following geometric reformulation of it: the uniqueness of such a $p$-adic family is a consequence of the smoothness of $\cE^{\full}$ at $x^\full$ (see~\S\ref{section: full}).

-When $F=\Q$, Cho and Vatsal (when the adjoint representation attached to $f$ is $p$-regular) and Bella\"iche and Dimitrov (when only $f$ is $p$-regular) have characterized those $f$ for which $w$ is \'etale at $x$; see \cite{CV03} and \cite{D-B}.
-Before recalling the previous results in the Hilbert modular case and stating the results of this paper, we give some definitions first.
+Before recalling the previous results (in both the elliptic modular and Hilbert modular cases) and stating the results of this paper, we give some definitions first.